 Browse to an App’s Advanced Designer page.
 In the left-hand pane, click the Filters node.

-From the Add dropdown, select either Raw Transaction Filter or Raw User Filter.
+Select either Raw Transaction Filter or Raw User Filter from the Add dropdown.

 2. Configure Your Filter